-In 1949, when I visited Oxford to look for possible places to apply for research, Philip Guiton and I planned parallel expeditions to survey birds in the Canary Is.
-David Snow went to San Tomé in the same year from Oxford.
+In 1949, when I visited Oxford to look for a place to do research, Philip Guiton and I planned parallel expeditions to survey birds in the Canary Is.
 David Bannerman lent us his 410 gun, disguised as a walking stick, which we carried illegally through Spain eventually to La Gomera via Tenerife.
-John Pierson, Paul Lloyd and Phil Smith and I (Los quatros Ingleses) spent the summer on Gomera, with a base camp in the hills at El Cedro.
-Paul wrote an account in The Eagle, the magazine of St John's College, Cambridge, vol 54, No 236, pp 22-26.
+John , Paul Lloyd and Phil Smith and I (Los quatros Ingleses) spent the summer on Gomera, with a base camp in the hills at El Cedro.
 It was culturally and botanically a fascinating place but devoid of intellectual excitement or effort, so I lost interest in bird speciation.

 1953 The jellyfish action potential.
 Nature 171,400.
 In the summers of 1950-1, I found many Aurelia jellyfish at Brancaster Staithe, on the Norfolk coast, and took some back to Cambridge in large jars on my motor bike to stain.
 I discovered that the living neurons of the nerve net were clearly visible under a phase contrast microscope that Victor Rothschild had purchased.
 So I spent a year building amplifiers and equipment to record from these neurons.
 Willy Rushton, John Pringle, but mainly the electronics technicians, showed me the way.
 I also visited John Baker in Oxford, where he and Kempson had developed home-made phase microscopes.
 I made my own phase plates from cover slips, and built a recording camera, all of which I took the following summer by train to Largs, and to the Scottish marine lab at Millport.
 There I camped in a bed of nettles, supposedly the Director's lawn.
-Aurelia was abundant, and I was able to show the first recordings of nerve impulses from a coelenterate to Sir James Gray and Victor Rothschild, who were there working on sea urchin sperm.
+Aurelia was abundant, and I was able to show my results to Sir James Gray and Victor Rothschild, who were there working on sea urchin sperm.
 Later they were instrumental in securing for me a Senior 1851 Fellowship and were useful support when I submitted the work for a Fellowship at St Johns.
 (They were really in Scotland for the salmon fishing.)

 1954-1956 Nerves and muscles of medusae.
 J.Exp.
 Biol.
-31, 594-600; etc.

-One nerve impulse in the motor net was sufficient to cause a contraction of the bell, so there must be other nerve nets that carried other excitation that was not accompanied by a bell contraction.
+31, 594-600; etc. One nerve impulse in the motor net was sufficient to cause a contraction of the bell, so there must be other nerve nets that carried other excitation that was not accompanied by a bell contraction.
 That inference was tested experimentally in these papers.
 I spent holidays working on Scyphozoa in various labs, extending the earlier work at Naples by Emil Bozler before he fled from the Nazis to Columbus, Ohio.
 Audrey helped at Millport and Naples.
-A lot of time was spent in the library in the Stazione Zoologica catching up with the literature on the nervous systems of the coelenterates, notably the extensive works by the Hertwig brothers on the nervous systems of Medusae (1878) and Ctenophores (1880).
-I also had a job to cover my National Service, working with Jim Gordon at the Royal Aircraft Establishment at Farnborough on the design of reinforced plastic structures and cheap rocket motors for guided missiles.
-I had a Fellowship and rooms in Cambridge, and besides was engaged to Audrey who lived and studied in Oxford.
+I also had a job to cover my National Service, working with Jim Gordon at the Royal Aircraft Establishment at Farnborough on the design of reinforced plastic structures and cheap rockets, a Fellowship and rooms in Cambridge, and besides was engaged to Audrey who lived and studied in Oxford.
 Life was hectic, exciting and very educational.
+In 1955, I accepted the offer of a job at St Andrews because the Gatty Marine Laboratory was better than Cambridge for marine invertebrates.